VincyZed/surge-synthesizer.github.io/manual/Surge.md

 ### User Settings

-In this sub-menu, there are a couple of options regarding the user interface.
+In this sub-menu, there are a numerous options regarding the user interface.

 #### Mouse Behavior
 This sub-menu contains options allowing you to change the sensitivity of the mouse when moving sliders.